liorich/liorich/README.md

 Hi, I’m Lior. 👋
-I've set up my github to share my codes from my studies, and to hopefully join in on projects one day.
+I've set up  github to share codes from my studies, and hopefully join in on projects one day.
-I’m currently studying for a BSc in Communications Systems Engineering at BGU Israel, looking for internships.